 A chalazion is a fluid-filled bump on the eyelid, caused by a clogged oil gland (meibomian gland) inside the upper or lower eyelid, near the lash line.
 In a healthy eye, oils in the meibomian glands flow freely out of tiny openings.
 If the oil thickens, it begins to build up, causing a bump.
 The condition can start small but swell in size, leading to redness and tenderness (but not typically pain unless it becomes “clogged” and infected).
 If the chalazion becomes large enough, it can cause blurry vision or even interfere with your field of vision.

-Diabetics and people with meibomian gland dysfunction, blepharitis or acne rosacea are at a greater risk of developing a chalazion.
+Diabetics and people with meibomian gland dysfunction, blepharitis or acne rosacea are at a greater risk of developing a chalazion and require treatment.

-Dr. Valerie H. Chen, our board-certified ophthalmologist and ophthalmic plastic surgeon can diagnose chalazion and offer initial treatments such as antibiotics to treat infection or steroid injections to reduce the swelling.
-Applying a warm compress to the area 4-5 times a day and gently massaging the area may help to open the clogged oil gland naturally.
-However, if these remedies are unsuccessful, a procedure may be necessary to drain the area.
-Some studies suggest that leaving a chalazion untreated could lead to complications such as skin growths, infection or eyelid disfigurement.
+Dr. Valerie H. Chen, our board-certified ophthalmologist and ophthalmic plastic surgeon, can diagnose chalazion and offer both surgical and non-surgical treatments.
+Depending on the stage of the chalazion Dr. Chen will likely initially recommend non-surgical treatments like applying a warm compress to the area 4-5 times a day and gently massaging the area, which may help to open the clogged oil gland naturally.
+Antibiotics and/or steroid injections may be recommended.
+However, if these remedies are unsuccessful, Dr. Chen may determine chalazion removal surgery is necessary to drain the area.
+This is a quick in office procedure.
+Some studies suggest that leaving a chalazion untreated could lead to complications such as skin growths, infection, or eyelid disfigurement.

-Dr. Chen will perform a comprehensive eye exam to diagnose the chalazion and rule out other eye problems.
-If she determines that the area is infected, she may recommend that the area be surgically treated.
+Dr. Chen will perform a comprehensive exam to diagnose the chalazion and rule out other eye problems.
+If she determines that the area is infected, she may recommend chalazion removal surgery to treat the area.

-The day of your procedure, you will receive local anesthesia to prepare you for surgery.
+The procedure takes place in the Providence Eye office.
+You will receive local anesthesia to prepare you for the chalazion removal surgery.
 The procedure involves these steps:

 A chalazion is not contagious, so there is no need to stay home from school or work while you have this condition.
 If you have any signs of infection (fever, pain, redness, swelling, body aches), contact your eye doctor right away.